mrscee/cloud-engineering-journal-2026/projects/S3-CRR-cross-region-replication/Cross-Region-S3+Bucket.md

-# Cross-Region S3 Bucket Replication (Hands-On Lab)
+# Cross-Region S3 Bucket Replication (Hands-On Implementation)

 **Objective:**
 Set up Amazon S3 Cross-Region Replication (CRR) so that objects uploaded to a **source bucket** in Region A are automatically replicated to a **destination bucket** in Region B for resilience, durability, and availability during regional failures.